 – Marry him?
 Raymond… Raymond wants to get married?

 A sudden need to laugh took me by the throat.
 My hands trembled.
 Elsa seemed completely lost at sea, as if I’d smacked her on the head.
-I couldn’t let her think, she might get the idea that it was down to his age, that he couldn’t spend his entire life with girls like her.
-I leant forward and for impact I suddenly lowered my voice –
+I couldn’t let her think, she might get the idea that it was due to his age, that he couldn’t spend his entire life with girls like her.
+I leaned forward and for impact I suddenly lowered my voice:

 – It doesn’t have to happen, Elsa.
 He’s already in trouble.
 It just can’t happen, you understand?

 She appeared fascinated, which made me want to giggle and my trembling grew.